mezhanglei/react-easy-formcore/README.md

 ### FormStore Methods

-- `new FormStore(defaultValues)` form manager。
+- `new FormStore(defaultValues)` form manager.
-- `store.getFieldValue()` Returns the value of the entire form.
-- `store.getFieldValue(name: string)` Returns the value of a form field based on the field name.
-When `name` is an array, returns the value of multiple form fields
+- `store.getFieldValue(name?: string)` Returns the value of the form field for which `name` is specified, or the value of the whole form without `name`.
 - `store.setFieldValue(name, value)` Update the value of a form field
 - `store.setFieldsValue(obj: Partial<T>)` Set the value of the form field (override).
 - `store.reset(values?: Partial<T>)` Reset the form.The value can be passed to reset to the target value.
-- `store.validate()` Checks the entire form and returns error messages and form values.
+- `store.validate(name?: string)` Checks form and returns error messages and form values.
-- `store.validate(name)` Checks the value of a form field against the field `name` and returns an error message and the form value.
 - `store.getFieldError(name?: string)` Returns error messages for a single form field or for all errors on a form.

 ### Hooks